ideadesignmedia/open-ai.js/README.md

 ## Build Output

-The package ships transpiled CommonJS in `dist/index.js`.
+The package ships transpiled CommonJS in `dist/index.js` and auto-generated declaration files (with all JSDoc preserved).
 Build locally with:

 ```bash
 yarn build
 ```

-`dist/index.js` is tracked in git so consumers who install from GitHub receive the compiled artifact.
+`dist/index.js` and `dist/index.d.ts` are tracked so consumers installing from GitHub receive the compiled JavaScript and typings.

 ---